opencast/opencast/docs/guides/developer/docs/development-process.md

 #### Security Issues

-If you discover a problem that has severe implications for system security, please do not publish these information on list.
+If you discover a problem that has severe implications for system security, please do not publish this information on list.
 Instead, send a report of the problem to *security@opencast.org*.
 The message will be forwarded to the private committers list, where the issue will be discussed.
 Once a patch for the problem is ready, a security notice will be released along with it.